desaintvincent/git-buster/README.md

 - Calculated tags and their badges
 - A consolidated badge per MR
 - Persistent local filters: "Hide draft MRs", "Only hotfix MRs", and Author scope (All / Mine / Others)
+- Ephemeral author filter (autocomplete): ad-hoc text/datalist filter by username or full name; disabled when persistent Author scope is set to Mine; not stored across reloads.
+- Per-MR magnifying glass button: if the MR title contains a JIRA-like ticket (e.g. ABC-123), clicking adds it to the title filter without duplication; disabled if no ticket pattern is found.

 Hotfix definition (overview page filter):
 - Targets `main` or `master` branch OR